-Acoustic transducers and ultrasonic transducers produce longitudinal pressure waves in the surrounding medium.
-Specifically, ultrasonic transducers are simply acoustic transducers operating at frequencies above 20 kHz.
-The mechanism by which they function and the techniques for designing and building them are the same.
+Acoustic transducers and ultrasonic transducers are the same thing: both produce longitudinal pressure waves in the surrounding medium.
+The difference between them is the frequency range in which they operate.
+Acoustic transducers operate in the audible range, from 20 Hz to 20 kHz.
+Ultrasonic transducers operate at frequencies above 20 kHz.
+However, the mechanism by which the two function is the same.
+The techniques for transducer design and assembly are also the same.

-In general, as transducer frequency increases the directionality increases (i.e. the beam angle narrows).
-As a result, most ultrasonic transducers are directional.
-For omnidirectional ultrasonic transducers explore our line of spherical transducers.
-We have experience designing for frequency and beam angle, having built transducers with frequencies higher than 2 MHz and beam angles small than 1°.
+We have experience designing for frequency and beam angle, having built transducers with frequencies higher than 2 MHz and beam angles less than 1°.

 If you’re looking for an ultrasonic transducer with characteristics that are not available in an off-the-shelf product, please contact us to discuss your specific requirements.